James B. Dudley: Other Roles

 One of his many side jobs involved editing and publishing the Wilmington Chronicle.
 He worked with the Chronicle for the fifteen years he stayed in Wilmington.
-He left the job at the Chronicle when he moved to Guilford County, leading to the closure of the publication.
+He left his job at the Chronicle when he moved to Guilford County, which led to the publication's closure.
 He was also register of deeds in Wilmington for a period of time, and organized the Perpetual Building and Loan Association.

-For twenty years he was the foreign correspondent for the Grand Lodge of Masons.
+For twenty years, he was the foreign correspondent for the Grand Lodge of Masons.
 He also represented the Republican Party at several conventions.
 In 1896 he was selected to attend the Republican National Convention in St. Louis, Missouri.
-As an influential person in the Republican Party, as well as having connections with the Farmer's Alliance, he helped to pass a bill in 1891 that led to the establishment of The Agricultural and Mechanical College for the Colored Race, which was later renamed North Carolina Agricultural and Technical State University.
-In 1912 Dudley, with the help of the director of the Agricultural Division of the college, Professor J.H.
+As an influential figure in the Republican Party and with connections to the Farmers' Alliance, he helped pass a bill in 1891 that led to the establishment of the Agricultural and Mechanical College for the Colored Race, which was later renamed North Carolina Agricultural and Technical State University.
+In 1912, Dudley, with the help of the director of the Agricultural Division of the college, Professor J.H.
 Bluford, organized the Farmers' Union and Co-operative Society.
 This institution sponsored local unions in each county of the state.
 The aim of the society, which was described as having raised the living standards of African American farms in the area, was "to discourage the credit and mortgage system among Negro farmers in North Carolina; to assist them in the buying and selling of products; to control methods of production and distribution of farm products; and to secure uniform prices."

 The Agricultural and Mechanical College for the Colored Race

 In 1895, the North Carolina legislature appointed Dudley to the Board of Trustees for the college.
-Later that year, he was made secretary of the board, a position he served in until 1896 when the President, John O. Crosby, resigned.
+Later that year, he was appointed secretary of the board, a position he held until 1896, when the president, John O. Crosby, resigned.
 At the next meeting of the board, Dudley was voted unanimously to become the second president of the college.
 While president, Dudley focused on modifying the curriculum towards jobs that were currently available.
 He wanted the men and women who attended his college to be able to get jobs and "raise the standard of living among their people."
-His additions to the curriculum included the teaching of carpentry; woodturning; bricklaying; blacksmithing; animal husbandry; horticulture and floriculture; mattress and broom making; shoemaking; poultry raising; tailoring; electrical engineering; and domestic science.
-As well as adding these specific classes, Dudley also added an entire teaching department to the school, that taught students how to be a teacher while placing special emphasis on "courtesy, manners, and an appreciation to culture in general."
+His additions to the curriculum included the teaching of carpentry, woodturning, bricklaying, blacksmithing, animal husbandry, horticulture and floriculture, mattress and broom making, shoemaking, poultry raising, tailoring, electrical engineering, and domestic science.
+In addition to these specific classes, Dudley added an entire teaching department to the school, which taught students how to become teachers while placing special emphasis on "courtesy, manners, and an appreciation of culture in general."
 He also added a summer school program.